Title IV-E Foster Care Eligibility Reviews Peer Reviewer Requirements and Responsibilities

 - Does not receive the review materials by the expected date

 - Is unable to make air travel or hotel reservations by the deadline the Child Welfare Compliance Reviews Team provides to peer reviewers

 - Peer reviewers must determine their ability to accept an honorarium, in concurrence with the reviewer’s current employer, before agreeing to serve as a peer reviewer.

 When participating in a IV-E review, peer reviewers must:

-- Participate in scheduled on-site orientation and training sessions for the assigned review
+- Participate in scheduled on-site orientation for the assigned review

 - Conduct all assigned activities associated with the review of case records, including completion of the Title IV-E Foster Care Eligibility On-Site Review Instrument and Instructions for assigned cases